FWU-DE/licence-connect/README.md

 All licence servers can be individually started in a docker container.
 All licence servers can be started simultaneously by running `docker-compose up` in `src/mock-licence-servers`.

-If the profile is set to `auto-start-docker` when running the application (e.g. `mvn test -Dspring.profiles.active=auto-startup-docker`, the mock servers will be started automatically.
+If the profile is set to `auto-start-docker` when running the application (e.g. `mvn test -Dspring.profiles.active=auto-start-mocks`, the mock servers will be started automatically.

 ### Arix